IntelLabsEurope/infrastructure-repository/README.md

 ```

 ### EPA Agent
 The EPA Agent run on each machine of the cluster.
-It should be configured to run on the boot of the machine.
+It collects hardware information about the machine where it is running and sends it to the controller.

+##### Installation